RulyTafzil/lazarus/README.md

 Before running Lazarus for the first time, set at least `email_address` and `sent_dir` in `~/.config/lazarus/config.py` (see [Configuration](#configuration)).

-Nearly everything is driven by keyboard shortcuts.
+In-app, everything can be driven by keyboard shortcuts.
 Press `?` at any time for the full key-binding reference.

 ### Layout